Presentations

 Maintain heritage seed varieties and save money by learning to save your own vegetable seeds.
 The presentation covers easy seed saving methods, including choosing parent plants, how to prevent cross-pollination and methods for drying, cleaning and storing seeds.

-Information in these slides below are relevant for gardeners in coastal British Columbia and Washington and was current as of 2019.
+Information in these presentations are relevant for gardeners in coastal British Columbia and Washington.
 I continually update my presentations, therefore talks I give on these topics will vary from what is shown here.